GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/flat.rst

 In the areas between bundles, some of them marked with yellow arrows below, there is scattered light.
 The brighter the source, the brighter the stray light.
 That light should not be there.
-It is detected between the bundles but it is really is everywhere.
+It is detected between the bundles but it is really everywhere.
 Those inter-bundle area are essential to the modeling of the scrattered light and therefore its removal: it should be zero flux in the those area, any light there is "bad" light.